NSC KIPT National Science Center

 An analysis of properties of the even-even extremely neutron-rich nuclei was performed with allowance for the axial deformation of nuclei, and it was shown that peninsulas of nuclei that are stable relative to the emission of one or two neutrons can exist beyond the previously theoretically known neutron drip line.

-A theory of the phenomenon of slow nuclear burning in multiplication medium was advanced.
-The physical basis of the perspective concept of the fast reactor with the so-called "internal safety" operating in a self-sustaining mode of the wave of nuclear burning was developed.
-A special mechanism of negative feedback in the reactivity was discovered and in details investigated, which mechanism ensures stability of the wave of nuclear burning in relation to perturbations of the reactor neutron field.
+A theory of the phenomenon of slow nuclear burning in a multiplicative environment was developed.
+The physical foundations of a promising concept of a fast reactor operating in a self-sustaining nuclear burning wave mode were developed.
+A special mechanism of negative feedback with reactivity was discovered and studied in detail, which ensures the stability of the nuclear burning wave regime with respect to various types of neutron field disturbances in the reactor.

 The problem of determination of the non-equilibrium entropy of interacting particles was solved.
 The microscopic theory of irreversible processes in condensed systems with the spontaneously broken symmetry was advanced.
 A Fermi-liquid approach to superfluid liquids was developed, that was applied to the study of equilibrium and kinetic properties of superconductors.
 A statistical approach to problems of classification of equilibrium states in condensed media with the spontaneously broken symmetry was developed with the application to the analysis of equilibrium states with vector and tensor order parameters.